Can MediSave Be Used For Root Canal Treatment?

 • Surgical root canal procedures (e.g. apicoectomy or peri-radicular surgery)

-• Surgical removal of root tips or infected tissue
+• Surgical removal of infected tissue

 • Treatment of complications involving the jawbone or surrounding connective tissue